Sigma model: Overview

 The name has roots in particle physics, where a sigma model describes the interactions of pions.
 Unfortunately, the "sigma meson" is not described by the sigma-model, but only a component of it.

 The sigma model was introduced by Gell-Mann & Lévy (1960); the name σ-model comes from a field in their model corresponding to a spinless meson called σ, a scalar meson introduced earlier by Julian Schwinger.
+The σ-meson was eventually discovered and identified to the meson.
 The model served as the dominant prototype of spontaneous symmetry breaking of O(4) down to O(3): the three axial generators broken are the simplest manifestation of chiral symmetry breaking, the surviving unbroken O(3) representing isospin.

 In conventional particle physics settings, the field is generally taken to be SU(N), or the vector subspace of quotient $(SU(N)_L\times SU(N)_R)/SU(N)$ of the product of left and right chiral fields.
 In condensed matter theories, the field is taken to be O(N).
 For the rotation group O(3), the sigma model describes the isotropic ferromagnet; more generally, the O(N) model shows up in the quantum Hall effect, superfluid Helium-3 and spin chains.

 In supergravity models, the field is taken to be a symmetric space.
 Since symmetric spaces are defined in terms of their involution, their tangent space naturally splits into even and odd parity subspaces.
 This splitting helps propel the dimensional reduction of Kaluza–Klein theories.

 In its most basic form, the sigma model can be taken as being purely the kinetic energy of a point particle; as a field, this is just the Dirichlet energy in Euclidean space.

 In two spatial dimensions, the O(3) model is completely integrable.